DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ### Setting Up Button Inputs

-// Revise and likely remove this section.
-Perhaps to extras.

 First thing to do is to make a new script called "PlayerShoot".
 Make sure to put it into the Scripts folder.
 Open it up.\
 Now this script will be controlled with the arrow keys by default.
 Which means we need to change our inputs because currently the arrow keys can move our character as well.\
 This is because the arrows keys are by default to set to be in the Horizontal and Vertical axes.
 The same ones we used in our movement script.